ZhanYang-nwpu/PE-RSITR/README.md

 We expect the directory and file structure to be the following:
 ```
 ./                      # current (project) directory
-├── layers/             # Files for implementation of PE-RSITR model
-├── checkpoint/         # Savepath of pth/ckpt and pre-trained model
-├── logs/               # Savepath of logs
-├── vocab/              #
-├── data.py             # Load data
-├── engine.py           # Functions of training, validation, and test
-├── loss.py             # Implementation of loss function
-├── utils.py            # Some scripts for data processing and helper functions
-├── vocab.py            #
-├── train.py            # Main code for training, validation
-├── test.py             # Main code for test
 ├── README.md
 └── data/                        # Dataset
     ├── rsicd_precomp/           # RSICD